Outdoor activities for schools and groups

 KS1 Science

-identify and name a variety of common wild plants, including deciduous and evergreen trees
+• identify and name a variety of common wild plants

-identify and name a variety of plants and animals in their habitats, including micro-habitats
+• identify and name a variety of plants in their habitats

 Lower KS2 Science